 It almost goes without saying that for a show that has lasted 16 years on the air, Survivor has a passionate, loyal fanbase.
 That passion manifests itself in various ways.
 Whether it’s the hundreds of Survivor dedicated podcasts or fan-art or even that website that uploads food-smeared contestant photos and Survivor dinner recipes.
 Survivor fans have a love for the show that treads a thin line between creative and creepy.

-One of the most creative outlets that have been part of the Survivor fan community for some years now is “homemade” Survivor seasons.
+One of the most creative outlets that’s been part of the Survivor fan community for some years now are “homemade” Survivor seasons.
 I’m not talking about Online Reality Games (commonly referred to as ORGs), which is a whole other category of Survivor fandom, but fully fledged seasons of Survivor, with real contestants, filmed and uploaded to YouTube.
 The seasons are usually comprised of high school or college students and shot in local woodland areas or parks.
 They come from across the United States, from Montana to Brooklyn to Tennessee, each with their own challenges and twists often inspired by the real Survivor.

 As you would expect, homemade Survivor seasons vary in quality.
-Amateur camera work and production is to be expected but can result in a hard to follow narrative when footage and dialogue are missing or obscured.
+Amateur camera work and production is to be expected but can result in a hard to follow narrative when footage and dialogue is missing or obscured.
 Casting can also be a problem when the majority of the contestants fit the same archetype – young, white, game-botty superfans.
 Also, most homemade seasons take place over a few days or less, which limits character progression and story-telling.

 Unlike most homemade Survivor seasons, and Survivor itself, Maryland does not sequester its casts away from the outside world.
 Contestants are free to live their day-to-day college lives, eat and drink whatever and whenever they want and have access to modern technology.
 Opposing tribes can openly interact and influence each other should they choose.
 What this creates is a complex social game that uses Survivor as the basis of its format but becomes something much more than that.
 When alliances can form via text and strategy discussions can take place on Skype, it adds a whole new element to an already complex game.